PearMeow/test-driven-development/README.md

 Test Driven Development
 =======================

-Template for projects
+Test Driven Development practice

 Features
 --------

-- Some feature
+- [ ] Some feature
-- A feature, and maybe more to come
+- [ ] A feature, and maybe more to come

 How to use this project
 -----------------------

-Visit the live version [here]()!
-Or clone the repo and run `npm run build` in the project's root directory, then visit dist/index.html on your favorite browser. (or if the project is just static, open index.html on your favorite browser!)
+Clone the repo, and then...

 Credits
 -------